 - NY Waterway ferries

-Don’t have a car, but need one?
-Zipcar vehicles are located on 8th St.
+Don’t have a car, but need one for short-term use?
+Two Zipcar vehicles are located on 8th St.

 Stevens is dedicated to the reduction of fossil fuel consumption by committing to having all new fleet vehicles be hybrid or electric.

 In 2017 Stevens purchased an electric vehicle that is being used by the Facilities Department Locksmith Shop.
 Additionally, Stevens has placed in service a 2019 Ford Police Responder Hybrid sedan for use by Campus Police.